 Figure 2.
-Visualization of the processes of transfer and diffusion of harmful substance - nitric oxide - in the atmosphere:a) z = 200 m; b) z = 300 m; c) z = 400 m; d) z = 500 m.
+Visualization of the processes of transfer and diffusion of harmful substance - nitric oxide - in the atmosphere: a) z = 200 m; b) z = 300 m; c) z = 400 m; d) z = 500 m.

 As seen from the numerical experiments conducted, the most significant parameters affecting the spread and accumulation of harmful aerosol particles in the atmosphere in the region under consideration are the horizontal and vertical components of the velocity of particles, and their direction, as well as the air flow rate.
 As might be expected, in moderate winds (when the components of the wind velocity approach zero), the concentration of harmful substances accumulates around the emission sources, and the change in the concentration of aerosol particles in the atmosphere is mainly due to an increase in the deposition rate of particles.
-The analysis of the performed numerical calculations showed that, in moderate winds, the aerosol emission in the atmosphere.
+The analysis of the performed numerical calculations showed that, in moderate winds, the aerosol emission in the atmosphere occurs due to their diffusive mixing in the atmosphere.